St. Raymond Roman Catholic Church - The Bronx, N.Y.

 (c.1898)

-To date, information about the original organ in the present church has not been found.
+Information about the original organ in the present church has not yet been located.

 Organ in Original Church: